MATH 0996. Support for Elementary Statistics. 2 Hours.

 MATH 4901.
 Operations Research I. 3 Hours.

 Prerequisite: MATH 2150 or MATH 4150 with a grade of "C" or higher, or by permission of instructor.
+Also offered as DATA 4901.
 Mathematical aspects and applications of Operations Research.
 Topics are selected from linear programming (mainly), integer programming, and dynamic programming.

 MATH 4902.
 Operations Research II.
 3 Hours.